ngty/tyenglog/pages/resume.md

 0. [**CrossStub:**](http://github.com/ngty/cross-stub)
-Existing stubbing/mocking frameworks only support in-process stubbing, this does not work for the case when cross-processing stubbing is required, eg.  for the case of running cucumber with selenium, culerity, steam, etc. CrossStub fills this special niche by making cross-process stubbing possible.
+Existing stubbing/mocking frameworks only support in-process stubbing, this does not work for the case when cross-process stubbing is required, eg.  for the case of running cucumber with selenium, culerity, steam, etc. CrossStub fills this special niche by making cross-process stubbing possible.

 0. [**Otaku:**](http://github.com/ngty/otaku)